 The center bore is a hole in the center of a wheel that’s made to fit the hub of the vehicle and it’s measured in nm.
 It’s generally covered by a cap.
 When installing a wheel, it’s important to fit the center bore of the wheel perfectly onto the hub of the vehicle.
 A centering ring can be used to allow one type of wheel to fit many different hub sizes.

-When choosing a wheel, it’s of great importance to buy a wheel that has a center bore with either a larger or the same size as the hub of your vehicle.
+When choosing a wheel, it’s important to buy a wheel that has a center bore with either a larger or the same size as the hub of your vehicle.
 If a wheel isn’t properly centered on the hub of a vehicle it can result in vibrations.

 How to Measure the Bolt Pattern of a Wheel?

-The bolt pattern includes the number of holes and spacing of the lug holes openings that will align perfectly with the studs of the vehicle’s hub.
-The bolt pattern includes two numbers, one is the number of lug holes and the other is the diameter of the bolt hole circle.
-E.g. 5×112 PCD means 5 lug holes with a 112mm diameter of the bolt circle ( it’s the diameter of an imaginary circle that passes through the center of the bolts and it’s called a bolt circle).
+The bolt pattern includes the number of holes and spacing of the lug holes openings.
+The bolt pattern includes two numbers, the number of lug holes and the diameter of the bolt hole circle.
+E.g. 5×112 PCD means 5 lug holes with a 112mm diameter of the bolt circle.

-The most common lug patterns are 4, 5, 6, or 8.
-A 4 lug pattern is measured from the center of one lug hole to the opposite one and the 6 lug pattern is also measured in the same way.
+The most common lug patterns are 4,5,6, or 8.
+The 4 lug and the 6 lug pattern is measured from the center of one lug hole to the opposite one.
 The 5 lug pattern is measured from the outside of one wheel stud hole to the center of the opposite.

-To buy the right-sized wheels for your vehicle, it’s important to understand what all its different parameters mean and you should stay within the manufacturer’s specified sizes to ensure the correct fitment of the wheel.
-The exact fitment is very crucial to the quality of the ride and it shall never be overlooked.
+To buy the right-sized wheels for your vehicle, it’s important to understand what all its different parameters mean.
+You should also stay within the manufacturer’s specified sizes to ensure the correct fitment of the wheel.
+The exact fitment is very crucial to the quality of the ride.

 At Wheelshome, we provide customized wheels and make our best efforts to satisfy our customers.
 If you have any queries related to buying wheels, get in touch.